-Located in the heart of the north-east San Jose in California, the San Jose Flea Market is one of the largest open-air flea market in the U.S. It was originally created by George Bumb Sr. back in 1960, after he visited Paris and got inspired by France’s capital city’s flea market (and particularly the Saint Ouen Flea Market), as well as a few swap meets in Los Angeles.
+Located in the heart of the north-east San Jose in California, the San Jose Flea Market is one of the largest open-air flea market in the U.S., a

 60 years later, the San Jose Flea Market has become a true California landmark with over four million visitors flocking there each year.
-The 8 miles (13 km) worth of aisles allows for over 2,000 vendors – which makes it almost as big as the iconic Rose Bowl Flea Market and its 2,500 stalls – to sell an array of goods ranging from jewelry, furniture, collectibles and clothing, to fruit, vegetables, toys, books, cars, car stereo equipment, toiletries, artwork, tools, cookware, and cosmetics, among other things.
+The 8 miles (13 km) worth of aisles allows for over 2,000 vendors – which makes it almost as big as the iconic Rose Bowl Flea Market and its 2,500 stalls.
+Vendors at San Jose flea market sell a wide array of goods ranging from

-This is no wonder why with a population and land mass larger than some small towns (120 acres), the San Jose Flea Market is a major contributor to the income of many Silicon Valley families!
+With a population and surface larger than some small towns (120 acres), the San Jose Market is a major contributor to the income of many Silicon Valley families.

-However, despite being a strong landmark in California, the San Jose Flea Market has lost some of its shine over the past few years: It is not anymore the community flea market it used to be, where local merchants and artisans showcased their wares and second hand treasures to visiting customers, but instead, it has slowly drifted to what most seasoned flea market shoppers consider a cheap swap meet.
+However, despite being a strong landmark in California, the San Jose Flea Market has lost some of its shine over the past years.
+There are better vintage and antique markets in the Bay Area and the days where it was considered one of the best flea markets in California for vintage and antiques are long gone, too.
+It is not anymore the community flea market it used to be.
+Local merchants and artisans showcased their wares and second-hand treasures to visiting customers, but nowadays San Jose flea market is what most seasoned flea market shoppers consider a cheap swap meet.

 “The San Jose Flea Market has lost some of its shine”

 If you heard stories (or have memories) of a place with many booths with wonderful things to sell, lots of people, noises and a faint smell of barbecue in the air, you might end up disappointed: the San Jose Flea Market is not anymore what it used to be 10 years ago.
-Nowadays, the vast majority of stalls showcase the same cheap things, or just plain junk.
-The aisles of the San Jose Flea Market are filled with random stuff including old kitchen appliances, clothes, piñatas, Mexican candies, shoes, furniture, blankets, mobile phones accessories, second-hand toys, and more.
+Nowadays, the vast majority of stalls showcase the same cheap things or just plain junk.
+Flea market vendors in the endless aisles of the San Jose Flea Market

-Visitors of the San Jose Flea Market who are however willing to rummage through piles of junk and knockoff products from Mexico and China, might be able to find some steals.
+However, visitors of the San Jose Flea Market who are willing to rummage through piles of junk and knockoff products might be able to find some steals.
 But if finding a hidden gem or anything of monetary value is already a difficult task in a “renowned” flea market, it is almost mission impossible at the San Jose Flea Market: the place is extremely big and it’s difficult to figure out where you are or where the stuff you want is, particularly if you’re a newbie to this swap meet.

-If you’re looking for anything from household goods to new commercial items, then I’d I would recommend the San Jose Flea Market anytime, since it caters to a wide variety of products and interests.
-But really nothing more.
+However, if you are looking for anything from household goods to new commercial items, then the San José Flea Market is the place to go.

 The Farmers Market at the San Jose Flea Market

-As you go deeper into the heart of the market, things are getting more interesting: you will discover huge stalls where merchants prepare “on-demand” fresh fruit juice (mango, horchata, watermelon, orange…) and even toss samples of fresh fruit to passersby – don’t forget to ask to try the pineapple covered in cayenne pepper!
+As you go deeper into the heart of the market, things are getting more and more interesting.
+You will discover stalls selling freshly made fruit juice (mango, horchata, watermelon, orange…).
+Some merchants even toss samples of fresh fruit to passersby.
+Don’t forget to ask to try the pineapple covered in cayenne pepper!

-Some people say that the farmers market at the San Jose Flea Market is more like an outdoor market, since the majority of the fruits/vegetables sold there, are not locally grown nor organic.
+Some people say that the farmers market at the San Jose Flea Market is more like an outdoor market since the majority of the fruits/vegetables sold there are not locally grown nor organic.
 But all in all this market is a great place to come and kill time or shop for necessities.
-So don’t forget to bring a big hefty bag to carry all the items you purchase.
-One of those rolling carts would be preferable if you are planning to purchase a lot.

 The San Jose Flea Market: a flea market with an entertainment factor

-The San Jose Flea Market also host many restaurants that sell both American and Mexican food.
+The San Jose Flea Market also hosts many restaurants that sell both American and Mexican food.
 Additionally, the Flea Market features traveling food carts that sell beer, soda, and churros.

 San Jose Flea Market: Summary (PROs vs CONs)